Welcome to RTILA help page

 You can set one proxy per line, RTILA will perform the proxy rotation.

 Please, consider using proxies or some VPN software while scraping but again, be gentle with the site you are scraping on.

-There are some extensions available on RTILA, probably the most useful one is the Adblock extension.
+You can install extensions on RTILA, probably the most useful one is the Adblock extension.
 This will prevent loading annoying ads or popups on some sites.

-Another extension is Hola Free VPN, but if you are getting serious with scraping you should use a dedicated VPN or proxies.
-You can try this free extension.
+If you are getting serious with scraping you should use a dedicated VPN or proxy.

 The Inspector module

 Hopefully, now you get an idea about the configuration possibilities and you want to start a real project.